-"To introduce myself, I am Bart Viane, a physician and also the founding father of the concept known as the Crossroads Bank of Social Security in Belgium.
+"To introduce myself, I am Bart Viaene, a physician and also the founding father of the concept known as the Crossroads Bank of Social Security in Belgium.
 It is upon this concept that the eHealth platform takes its influence.
 I am still active as an external expert for both projects, within their Committee for Information Security.

-I believe that Andaman7, as an independent software company borne from the patient movement, deserves without doubt its rightful place in the world of personal health empowerment.
+I believe that Andaman7, as an independent software company borne from the patient movement, deserves without a doubt its rightful place in the world of personal health empowerment.